batistagroup/qflux/docs/qflux/Open_Systems/DoubleWellOpen.md

 The parameter $\kappa$ characterizes the coupling strength between the system and the environment, while $n_{\mathrm{th}} = 1/(\exp(\hbar \omega/k_B T)-1)$ is the thermally averaged occupation number of the environmental harmonic oscillator at temperature $T$.
 We choose $\kappa = 1/10\, {\rm fs}^{-1}$ and $T=300 \, {\rm K}$  (corresponding to $n_{th} = 0.01$ a.u.).

-## set up the double well potential
+## Set Up the Double Well Potential

 We begin by defining the double-well potential $V(x)$.
 To simulate the system on a computer, the spatial coordinate $x$ is discretized onto a finite grid.
 The `DVR_grid` class in the `numerical_methods` module enables the discretization of continuous functions onto a discrete variable representation (DVR).